 Higher supply voltage can increase motor torque at higher speeds, thus helpful for avoiding losing steps.
 However, higher voltage may cause bigger motor vibration at lower speed, and it may also cause over-voltage protection or even drive damage.
 Therefore, it is suggested to choose only sufficiently high supply voltage for intended applications.

 7. DIP Switch Configurations

-The DM542T(V4.0) has one 8-bit DIP switch and one 1-bit selector.
-The first 8-bit is used to configure settings of micro step resolution, output current, motor standstill current, pulse type and smoothing time as shown below.
+The DM556T has an 8-bit DIP switch and a 1-bit DIP switch.
+The first 8-bit is used to configure settings of micro step resolution, output current, motor standstill current as shown below.